If someone collapses and stops breathing near you, what would you do?

 If this doesn’t work you need to try the Heimlich manoeuvre.

-HARD TO SWALLOW How to perform the Heimlich manoeuvre on YOURSELF to save your own life.
+How to perform the Heimlich manoeuvre on YOURSELF to save your own life.
 Place your arms around the choking person from behind and pull upwards and inwards on the abdomen below the rib cage.
 The pressure from this movement can force out whatever is blocking the airway, allowing the patient to breathe again.

 Call 112 if the object doesn’t shift and continue using back blows and the Heimlich manoeuvre until an ambulance arrives.